Submitty/submitty.github.io/_docs/instructor/log_files.md

 Submitty writes out logs for a variety of things, which can help instructors and sysadmins to debug when things go wrong as well as view certain diagnostic information.
 Most of these logs are named with a "<DATE>" which is named as YYYYMMDD to allow for sorting of the files by name by date.
-Each type of log is written out by a Submitty system user, and then readeable by anyone in the instructor/course_builders group.
+Logs written to `/var/local/submitty/` are owned by a Submitty system user and viewable by any instructor (or anyone in the course_builders group).
+Logs written under a course (e.g. under `/var/local/submitty/courses/<SEMESTER>/<COURSE>`) are owned by the head instructor and readable by any TAs/instructors in the course with SSH access.

 ### User Access Logs